Kenivia/Honing-Forecast/WIP.md

 - set up slurm on laptop
 - how to evaluate adaptive policies??? (also allow fixing the first few outcomes and wire that up to the website(artisan editing))
 - advanced honing eventually

-- wire up all this to the website
+- wire up all this to the website:
+  - Average mode / alt modee / efficiency mode:
+    - input: market price + leftover "price"/ leftover value / care abt it or not toggle
+      - avg = needed x market price - leftover x leftover price
+    - output: juice advice, new avg values(also show old/naive?)

+  - Prob maximizing mode / main mode:
+    - input: market price, owned budget
+    - output: juice advice, new prob(old prob)

+both: updatable clicks

 ### Energy